If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 What is cerebral palsy?

-Cerebral palsy (also called CP) is a term for a group of disabilities that affect children in the first few years of life.
-Children who have CP have trouble controlling their muscles and coordinating body movements.
-They may have stiff or weak muscles, which can cause them to make unusual muscle movements.
+Cerebral palsy (CP) is a group of neurological (brain) disorders.
+These disorders affect body movement and muscle coordination.
+It usually appears in infancy or early childhood, as the brain develops.
+Children with CP may have stiff or weak muscles, which can cause them to make unusual muscle movements.
 Babies who have CP may take longer than usual to start rolling over, sitting up, crawling, smiling or walking.

 CP can be mild or severe.
 A child who has mild CP may have awkward movements but they may require little or no assistance.
 A child who has severe CP may not be able to walk, may have trouble speaking and may require lifelong care and assistance.